Everyone knows something worth teaching—this dinner makes it happen.

 Most dinner parties follow the same script: small talk, compliments on the food, surface-level catching up.
 This format flips it.
 Each guest arrives with one teachable skill—anything from tying sailor knots to pronouncing Thai tones to fixing a stuck zipper—and gets 15 minutes during the meal to demonstrate it.
 The teaching happens between courses, at natural pauses, keeping energy high and phones down.
 The structure works because it gives everyone a role beyond "guest."
 That graphic designer who usually stays quiet?
 She's suddenly leading everyone through basic hand-lettering using just a Sharpie and paper plates.
 Your friend who rebuilds motorcycles?
 He's showing the table how to read tire pressure and what those sidewall numbers actually mean.
 People relax when they're focused on doing something together rather than performing conversation.
 You'll need a few specific tools to make this smooth: a kitchen timer everyone can see (removes awkwardness about cutting people off), conversation prompt cards for filling gaps, and a simple sign-up board so people can claim their teaching slots when they arrive.
 The meal itself should be low-maintenance—nothing that requires your constant attention.
 By the end of the night, you'll have a group text thread going where someone's sharing that knife-sharpening video and another person's asking about the fermentation starter recipe.
 That's when you know it worked.

-Start with a 10-minute icebreaker before the first course: everyone shares their skill in one sentence and why they picked it.
-This primes people and reveals surprising overlaps.
-Someone teaching basic sewing might connect with someone teaching button repair.
+Before the first course, give everyone 10 minutes to share their skill in one sentence and why they picked it.
+This primes the room and surfaces surprising connections—the person teaching basic sewing might link up with the button-repair teacher.

-Ring a bell or use a visible timer for each teaching slot.
-When time's up, the teacher gets 2 minutes for questions, then you transition to the next course or teacher.
-Firm time limits prevent rambling and keep energy moving.
-People can always exchange contacts for deeper dives later.
+Ring a bell or start a visible timer for each 15-minute teaching block.
+When time expires, allow 2 minutes for questions, then move to the next course or teacher.
+Firm limits prevent rambling and keep energy high—people can exchange contacts later for deeper practice.

-End with a group share-out: everyone names one skill they want to practice this week from what they learned.
+End by having everyone name one skill they'll practice this week from what they learned.
 Take a group photo.
-Create a shared digital space (group chat, shared doc) where people can post resources, follow-up tips, or plan skill-swap round two.
+Set up a group chat or shared doc where people can post resources, follow-up tips, or plan the next skill-swap dinner.

 Get everything you need to make this quest amazing.